MITXy/PythonMiniProject-/readme.md

 This repository is a personal project, but contributions and suggestions are always welcome.
 If you have an idea for a mini project you would like to see added to the repository, feel free to open an issue or submit a pull request.

-## License

-The code in this repository is licensed under the MIT License.
-Feel